Galaxy Fold is back, back again -- this time for real

 Sixty-nine days after it was supposed to go on sale, Samsung announced a new release window for the Galaxy Fold, its first-ever foldable phone.
 Or rather, a release month: September.
 And only in select countries, as initially planned.
-Samsung said it would share specific sale dates as the month nears, likely in August.
-With this announcement, the world's largest phone-maker has at long last broken its silence about the $1,980 device, which has been delayed since April 22 after reviewers reported screen breakages, flickering and bulging.
+Samsung said it would share specific sale dates as the month nears -- we'd guess as early as August.
+With this announcement, the world's largest phone-maker has at long last broken its silence about the nearly $2,000 device, which has been delayed since April 22 after reviewers reported screen breakages, flickering and bulging.

 In addition to a new launch window, Samsung also said it fixed the problems that caused some reviewers' phones to break in the first place.
 The fixes include: